egpivo/egpivo.github.io/_posts/2021-01-18-SpatPCA-demo-one-dim-location.md

 ---
 layout: post
-title:  "Appy SpatPCA to capture the dominant spatial pattern with one-dimensional locations"
+title:  "Apply SpatPCA to Capture the Dominant Spatial Pattern with One-Dimensional Locations"
 tags: [Software, R, Statistics, Spatial Statistics]
 ---

-We have two objectives
-1. Demonstrate how **SpatPCA** captures the most dominant spatial pattern of variation based on different signal-to-noise ratios.
+In this tutorial, we explore the application of **SpatPCA** to capture the most dominant spatial patterns in one-dimensional data, highlighting its performance under varying signal-to-noise ratios.
-2. Represent how to use **SpatPCA** for one-dimensional data

-### Basic settings
+### Basic Settings
-#### Used packages
+#### Used Packages

 {% highlight r %}
 library(SpatPCA)